PFAS@Mines Initiative

 About PFAS@Mines

-Mines’ faculty and students are at the forefront of charactering the environmental behavior of PFASs, how humans are exposed to PFASs, and developing treatment technologies for PFAS-impacted soils and drinking water.
-Working at the molecular scale to the aquifer scale, the Mines’ scientists and engineers are advancing remediation and treatment strategies for difficult-to-treat matrices, evaluating the fate and transport of PFASs at foam-impacted sites, investigating PFAS interactions with biological systems, and modelling molecular-scale PFAS behavior.
+Faculty and students in the Civil and Environmental Engineering, Chemistry, and Geology and Geological Engineering departments lead the PFAS@Mines initiative.
+They are at the forefront of charactering the environmental behavior of PFASs, studying human exposure, and developing treatment technologies for PFAS-impacted soils and drinking water.
+Working at the molecular scale to the aquifer scale, our team of scientists and engineers are advancing remediation and treatment strategies for difficult-to-treat matrices, evaluating the fate and transport of PFASs at foam-impacted sites, investigating PFAS interactions with biological systems, and modelling molecular-scale PFAS behavior.
 This research is currently funded by the U.S. Department of Defense, the National Science Foundation, the U.S. Environmental Protection Agency, and many others.
-Faculty and students in the Civil and Environmental Engineering, Chemistry, and Geology and Geological Engineering departments are leading Mines’ effort.

 Contact Us